Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Method

 \subsection{Global/local action separation}

-The proposed dual-action-based method is composed of global and local action.
-This dual-action-based method requires separating the local action from the demonstration subtask sequence.
-For example, on a demonstration sequence with timesteps $\{0, 1, 2, ..., T\}$, steps between $[t_1, t_2]$ are annotated as the local action, where $t_1$ and $t_2$ are determined from a criterion that decides local action.
-The entire timesteps $\{0, 1, 2, ..., T\}$ are considered as the global action.
+The proposed dual-action-based method is composed of global and local actions.
+As mentioned in \ref{dual-action}, this dual-action-based method requires separate training of the local action with the local-action network without disturbances from the global action.
+For example, in a demonstration sequence with timesteps $\{0, 1, 2, ..., T\}$, the steps between $[t_1, t_2]$ are annotated as local action steps, where $t_1$ and $t_2$ are determined from a criterion that decides whether to use local action.
+The entire set of timesteps $\{0, 1, 2, ..., T\}$ are considered to be the global action.

-This subsection explains the separation criteria on reach and peeling subtasks, based on a basic criterion that reactive action is selected when the precise manipulation is required.
-Note that this action separation does not change the definition of the goal state; even after the separation, global and local actions share the same goal state $s_T$.
+This subsection explains the criteria used to distinguish global/local actions for the \textit{GraspNeck/Reach}$\ast$ and \textit{Peel}$\ast$ subtasks, which are based on a basic criterion that selects reactive action when precise manipulation is required.
+Note that this action separation does not change the definition of the goal state; even after they are separated, the global and local actions share the same goal state $s_T$ (e.g., in \textit{GraspReach}$\ast$, goal states are the states where the end-effector reaches the target peel).